Mortgage Interest Tax Credit

 How do I apply for the credit?

 All mortgage loan types are eligible.
-The mortgage loan, available through a network of participating lenders, must be underwritten according to FHA, VA, USDA/RHS, or conventional loan criteria and will be at prevailing market rates.
+The mortgage loan must be underwritten according to FHA, VA, USDA/RHS, or conventional loan criteria and will be at prevailing market rates.

 You must complete a homebuyer education course prior to loan closing.
 Click here for a list of certified homebuyer education providers in your area.